JulianMW/python-resources/sorting/README.md

 Calls the insertion sort repeatedly on sub-lists created by selecting every n'th item.
 Then combines all these and does a final insertion sort

+### Heap Sort
+O(n log n)

+Similar to Selection Sort, but faster since it uses a Heap data structure.
+It first finds the smallest (or largest) item in a list and inserts it into the Heap.
+Then it deconstructs the Heap into a list.

 ### Merge Sort
 O(n log n)